bedatadriven/renjin-website/_posts/2015-09-14-new-packages-renjin-org.md

-Because Renjin organizes R packages using the same conventions as Maven, Ant, and Ivy, enterprises who strictly manage dependencies with tools like [Sonatype Nexus](http://www.sonatype.org/nexus/), Artifactory, or Apache Archiva.
+Because Renjin organizes R packages using the same conventions as Maven, Ant, and Ivy, enterprises who strictly manage dependencies with tools like [Sonatype Nexus](http://www.sonatype.org/nexus/), Artifactory, or Apache Archiva can extend these policies and benefits to R development as well.

 These artifact repositories allow organizations to set, enforce, and audit policies concerning the use of dependencies within an organization.